Utagai/fangirl/README.md

 a problem for you.
 Otherwise, I'll fix it if I ever need to.
 * On initial run, you'll have to go through the OAuth2 flow.
 Afterwards, `fangirl` will save the OAuth2 token in your cache directory.
 On Unix, that's likely going to be `~/.cache/fangirl/`.
+* `fangirl` defines a "release" as an album that is either a typical album, a compilation or a single.